Introducing Mailbutler’s Shared Inbox Collaboration Features

 Even if you got an A+ in grammar, chances are you will make grammatical errors and spelling mistakes from time to time.

-A study has shown that people who make a lot of grammatical mistakes in short emails are considered less conscientious and trustworthy.
+A study has shown that people who make a lot of grammatical mistakes in short emails are considered less diligent and trustworthy.

 For this reason, your best bet is to install a browser extension, such as Grammarly, that will highlight your errors, suggest better word choices and make sure your spelling is correct.